JordanBiego/redway_newsletter/README.md

     docker-compose run web bin/rails db:seed
     ```

    5.1.
-To make the email system work, you need to rename the file `env.exemple` on the root of the project to `.env` and put the variable recieved via email:
+To make the email system work, you need to rename the file `env.example` on the root of the project to `.env` and copy/paste the variables recieved via email:
       ```bash
       #./.env
       # paste the variables bello